PRBonn/descriptor-dr/README.md

 This repository contains the implementation of the paper:

-Learning-Based Dimensionality Reduction for Computing Compact and Effective Local Feature Descriptors
+**Learning-Based Dimensionality Reduction for Computing Compact and Effective Local Feature Descriptors**
 [Hao Dong](https://sites.google.com/view/dong-hao/), [Xieyuanli Chen](https://www.ipb.uni-bonn.de/people/xieyuanli-chen/), [Mihai Dusmanu](https://dsmn.ml/), [Viktor Larsson](https://vlarsson.github.io/), [Marc Pollefeys](https://www.inf.ethz.ch/personal/pomarc/) and [Cyrill Stachniss](http://www.ipb.uni-bonn.de/people/cyrill-stachniss/)
 Submitted to the IEEE International Conference on Robotics and Automation (ICRA) 2023.
-[Link]() to the ArXiv version of the paper (available soon).
+[Link]() to the arXiv version of the paper (available soon).

 We propose and evaluate an MLP-based network for descriptor dimensionality reduction and show its superiority over PCA on multiple descriptors in various tasks.